 The better your employees perform, the happier customers will be.
 Happy customers spend more money and will cause you much less grief than unhappy ones!

-Drawbacks of Buying a Franchise
+Drawbacks of the Franchise Option

 Even with all of the pros of purchasing a franchise, there are indeed some negatives you need to consider.